 Danielle C. Wyckoff combines her backgrounds in literature, technical theatre, and visual art to create installations, works on paper, and performative and participatory artworks.
 With the Lawrence Art Center, she will collaborate with the Department of Performing Arts and Lawrence community members to produce a theatrical production, its set, and a corresponding installation.
 Danielle holds an MA in English from Georgia College and an MFA in Studio Art: Printmaking from Ohio University.
 She teaches as an Assistant Professor at Kendall College of Art and Design in Grand Rapids, MI.

-New for 2019, our Local Project-Based Residency is available to help support, sustain, and foster growth of regional artists by providing material support for the development of special projects.
-With an emphasis on interdisciplinary and experimental works, The Lawrence Arts Center aims to facilitate projects that would be unachievable within the financial and physical restrictions of the artist’s individual studio, and to assist local artists to create works competitive on a national scale.
+New for 2019, our Local Project-Based Residency is available to help support, sustain, and foster the growth of artists in Douglas County, KS by providing material support for the development of special projects.
+With an emphasis on interdisciplinary and experimental works, the Lawrence Arts Center aims to facilitate projects that would not be achievable within the financial and physical restrictions of the artist’s individual studio, and to assist local artists to create works competitive on a national scale.
 Our Local Project based residency is open to artists 21 or older living in Douglas County, Kansas, and who have lived here for one year prior to submission of materials.

-In addition to visual artists working in any medium, the Lawrence Arts Center Project Based Residency is open to writers, dancers, or creators working in other performance based media.
+In addition to visual artists working in any medium, the Lawrence Arts Center Project-Based Residency is open to writers, dancers, or creators working in other performance-based media within Douglas County, KS.
 This residency is designed to offer expanded community support for artists working outside of academic programs, and is unavailable for current students.

 Gaelyn and Gustavo Aguilar (TUG Collective) will use their time and resources at the Lawrence Arts Center to design and printEthnographic Contrafacta, a collection of short essays/poems and graphic sound scores that will join six other works as part of Border, Corridors, and Lines of Desire.
 Emerging out of TUG’s three-year engagement with individuals and communities across the National Historic Lewis and Clark Trail, this multi-media installation deals with the interlocking dynamics of colonialism, immigration, and social race in U.S.-American history, and how these dynamics continue to resonate with a range of critical themes: Socio-economic mobility; movement and borders; assimilation and appropriation; and cultural citizenship.